BradLarson/GPUImage/README.md

 - **GPUImageSoftEleganceFilter**: Another lookup-based color remapping filter.
 If you want to use this effect you have to add lookup_soft_elegance_1.png and lookup_soft_elegance_2.png from the GPUImage Resources folder to your application bundle.

+- **GPUImageSkinToneFilter**: A skin-tone adjustment filter that affects a unique range of light skin-tone colors and adjusts the pink/green or pink/orange range accordingly.
+Default values are targetted at fair caucasian skin, but can be adjusted as required.
+  - *skinToneAdjust*: Amount to adjust skin tone.
+Default: 0.0, suggested min/max: -0.3 and 0.3 respectively.
+  - *skinHue*: Skin hue to be detected.
+Default: 0.05 (fair caucasian to reddish skin).
+  - *skinHueThreshold*: Amount of variance in skin hue.
+Default: 40.0.
+  - *maxHueShift*: Maximum amount of hue shifting allowed.
+Default: 0.25.
+  - *maxSaturationShift* = Maximum amount of saturation to be shifted (when using orange).
+Default: 0.4.
+  - *upperSkinToneColor* = `GPUImageSkinToneUpperColorGreen` or `GPUImageSkinToneUpperColorOrange`

 - **GPUImageColorInvertFilter**: Inverts the colors of an image

 - **GPUImageGrayscaleFilter**: Converts an image to grayscale (a slightly faster implementation of the saturation filter, without the ability to vary the color contribution)